 Wheelchairs don’t make dogs “lazy.”
 Dogs are motivated by exercise and being with their family, and their wheelchair is a tool to help them do the things they love.
 As they use their wheelchair, your dog will start to rebuild their strength and gain muscle, it is possible that they may eventually stand and walk on their own without the support of their wheelchair.
 Just because your pet needs a wheelchair today does not mean they will need one for forever.

 A dog wheelchair can aid your dog as they recover and encourage your dog to exercise more.
 The longer a dog is “down” or struggles with their mobility, the harder it will be to rebuild their strength.
 A healthy dog is an active dog.

-Although paralyzed dogs benefit greatly from use of a canine mobility cart, a dog can still have use of their back legs and need a wheelchair.
+Although paralyzed dogs benefit greatly from the use of a canine mobility cart, a dog can still have use of their back legs and need a wheelchair.
 In fact, in many cases introducing a wheelchair to your dog before they need to rely on it full time can help your dog get used to using a wheelchair.
-Oftentimes, this helps to ease the adjustment into a life on wheels and helps teach the dog that their wheelchair is there to help them.
-For example a dog with hip dysplasia or arthritis may use a cart “bad days” when their joint pain makes it difficult to move.
+Often, this helps to ease the adjustment into a life on wheels and helps teach the dog that their wheelchair is there to help them.
+For example, a dog with hip dysplasia or arthritis may use a cart on “bad days” when their joint pain makes it difficult to move.
 If you think your dog needs a wheelchair, don’t wait.
-A dog wheelchair is designed to improve your dog’s mobility and their quality of life, so let’s get rolling!
+A dog wheelchair is designed to improve your dog’s mobility and quality of life, so let’s get rolling!